 The United States Department of Agriculture (USDA) has a special loan program offering low or no down payment mortgages for low-income borrowers who want to purchase a home in designated suburban and rural areas.
 To qualify for this type of mortgage the household income must not exceed 115% of the adjusted area median income (AMI), which varies by county.
-You must also be a US citizen and show proof of income.
-Just like with other mortgages, your financial standing will be assessed, however, the criteria for qualifying will be more lax.
+You must also be a US Citizen and show proof of income.
+Just like with other mortgages, your financial standing will be assessed, however, the criteria for qualifying will be laxer.

 How to choose the right loan for you

 Now that you know a little bit more about the types of mortgages out there, you’ll probably want to get started on choosing the right one.
-With some research, thought, and preparation you will be well on your way to purchasing that home or property you’ve always dreamed of.
+With some research, though, and preparation you will be well on your way to purchasing that home or property you’ve always dreamed of.

 Gather financial information and paperwork